-Cultural Resources Management - Large Installation
+Cultural Resources Management - Small Installation

-Eligibility: Presented to large installations with more than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress towards the sound, long-term management and use of DoD cultural resources through the installation's cultural resources management (CRM) program.
+Eligibility: Presented to small installations with less than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress towards the sound, long-term management and use of DoD cultural resources through the installation's cultural resources management (CRM) program.
 Installations must be covered by an approved Integrated Cultural Resources Management Plan (ICRMP) for the entire achievement period to be eligible for cultural resources awards.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance on page 43 for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):